 Guide to Storing Your Frozen Eggs

-After your egg retrieval and while you find yourself pursuing career goals, traveling the world, meeting your life partner and living life on your own terms, your eggs will be kept frozen for potential future use for IVF.
-Learn exactly how eggs are stored and what your options for storage are, including the advantages and disadvantages of onsite clinic storage versus third-party off-site facilities.
-By understanding important strategies to help you save time and money, you can be informed about the various storage options and have peace of mind when making immediate and future decisions about possibly using the eggs for IVF.
+After your egg retrieval, while you may find yourself pursuing career goals, traveling the world, or looking for your life partner - and living life on your own terms - your eggs will be kept frozen for potential future use.
+Learn exactly how eggs are stored and what your options for storage are, including the advantages and disadvantages of storage onsite at your clinic versus storage offsite at a third-party facility.
+By understanding important strategies to help you save time and money, you can be informed about the various storage options and have peace of mind when making immediate decisions about where to store and future decisions about possibly using the eggs for IVF.

 How are eggs stored?

-Once the eggs are retrieved from the ovaries, they will undergo ultrarapid freezing called vitrification and frozen at sub-zero temperatures.
-Vitrification is a process that uses high concentrations of cryoprotectants that the eggs are exposed to for a short period of time.
-This allows for “flash freezing” and prevents ice crystal formation within the egg (since eggs have a high water concentration), which therefore prevents damage to the chromosomal alignment and cell structures.
+Once the eggs are retrieved from your ovaries, they will undergo ultrarapid freezing called vitrification and be frozen at sub-zero temperatures.
+Vitrification is a process that exposes your eggs to high concentrations of cryoprotectants - substances that prevent biological tissue, like eggs, from damage during freezing - for a short period of time.
+This allows for “flash freezing” and prevents ice crystal formation within your eggs (since eggs have a high water concentration) and prevents damage to the genetic structure of your eggs.
+Your frozen eggs are stored in liquid nitrogen tanks that are not controlled by electricity, which reduces potential issues with power failures, at extremely cold temperatures (-196℃).
+The tanks are also equipped with monitors that can detect temperature changes less than 1℃ and alarms that will alert to damage with the tank.
+These electric monitors typically have backup batteries in the event of power failure.

-Scientifically, it is safe to store frozen eggs indefinitely.
-In the USA, there is no time limit for storage.
-Various other countries have laws that only allow frozen eggs to be stored for a certain number of years.
-For example, in India eggs can be stored up to 10 years after which they are destroyed.
-In Greece, UAE, and Singapore the initial storage limit is 5 years, however this is often extendable on a case-by-case basis.
-Check out the Guide to Egg Freezing Around the World for information on storage limits for each individual country.
+In the USA, there is no time limit for how long you can keep your eggs frozen.
+Some other countries have laws that only allow frozen eggs to be stored for a certain number of years.
+For example, in India, eggs can only be stored for up to 10 years, after which they are destroyed.
+In Greece, UAE, and Singapore, the initial storage limit is 5 years, but this is often extendable on a case-by-case basis.
+The UK has a storage time limit of up to 55 years.
+Check out the Guide to Egg Freezing Around the World for information on storage limits for individual countries.

 Do the eggs decrease in quality the longer they are frozen?

-There is no evidence that health or viability of the eggs decreases over time.
-There have been studies of women coming back as late as 10-14 years after egg retrieval to use their eggs and have a successful pregnancy.
-Keep in mind that the quality of the egg itself does not decline while being frozen over time, what does change is your age.
-Despite the eggs not changing in quality, maternal age is one of the greatest factors of having a baby with frozen eggs.
+There is no evidence that the health or viability of your eggs decreases over time.
+There have been studies of women who return as late as 10-14 years after egg retrieval to use their eggs and have a successful pregnancy.
+Keep in mind that the quality of the egg itself does not decline while being frozen over time, but maternal age continues to increase.
+Because the quality of the egg doesn’t decline, many women are motivated to freeze their eggs to “stop the clock” on the age of their eggs.
+Despite your eggs not changing in quality while they are frozen, maternal age is still an important factor for having a baby with frozen eggs, so it’s important to keep in mind that your maternal age (the age at which you get pregnant) will continue to increase.

-The eggs are then stored in liquid nitrogen tanks at -196°C.
+The eggs are stored in liquid nitrogen tanks at -196°C.

-Studies show that vitrified eggs have a 98% survival rate during the thawing process compared to ~84% survival rate in the previously utilized “slow freezing process”.
+Studies show that vitrified eggs have around a 90% survival rate during the thawing process compared to around a 65% survival rate in the previously utilized “slow freezing process”.

 Where are frozen eggs stored?

-You’ll typically have two options of where to store your eggs:
+You’ll typically have three options of where to store your eggs:

-Some clinics store eggs on-site, while some clinics have a specific lab they partner with.
-Despite clinics encouraging on-site storage or with their partner lab, you always have the option to transfer your eggs to any third-party lab of your choice.
-There are pros and cons with the various options, so educating yourself on the differences will allow you to make the best decision for your current financial situation and future self if you choose to do IVF with your eggs.
+Some clinics store eggs on-site, while some clinics have a specific storage facility they partner with.
+Despite clinics encouraging on-site storage or with their partner storage facility, you always have the option to transfer your eggs to any third-party lab of your choice.
+The various options have pros and cons, so educating yourself on the differences will allow you to make the best decision for both your current financial situation and your future self (if you choose to do IVF with your eggs).

-Storing Your Eggs On-site At Your Fertility Clinic (or Clinic-Preferred Lab)
+Storing Your Frozen Eggs On-site At Your Fertility Clinic (or Preferred Storage Facility)

 Once the egg retrieval process is completed, it is often possible to store the eggs at that same clinic and have it readily available for future IVF use in the same clinic.
 This is a convenient option for many women since the frozen eggs do not have to be physically moved to another facility and no further logistical work is required.
 Storage costs at clinics can vary drastically and depend on the clinic.
+Not all clinics offer long-term on-site storage, and you may need to transfer your eggs to an external storage company if you do not plan to use them within a certain period of time.
+Clinics may not have the space or personnel to manage long-term storage of eggs on-site.
 Be sure to check out the Freeze Health Compare Clinics tool to compare annual storage costs for 450+ clinics in the US and around the world.

-84% of Freeze-verified clinics offer on-site, long-term storage.*
+84% of US fertility clinics offer on-site, long-term storage.*

-*Derived from clinic-reported pricing data from all Freeze-verified US clinics.
+*Derived from clinic-reported pricing data from 58 US clinics in Freeze Health’s Compare Clinics database.

 74% of clinics offer storage fees in their single egg freezing cycle cost.*

-**Derived from clinic-reported pricing data from all Freeze-verified US clinics.
+*Derived from clinic-reported pricing data from 58 US clinics in Freeze Health’s Compare Clinics database.
 While this can range up to 36 months, it’s most common for clinics to include 1 year of storage.

 Pros: